henrywu2019/BentoML/docs/source/deployment/aws_lambda.rst

 In this example, `@timestamp` and `@message` represent the time when the log was emitted and the full log message.
 The third field can be any first level JSON field that were logged (either event info or prediction info).

 Removing a Lambda deployment is also very easy.
-Calling `bentoml lambda delete` command will delete the Lambda function and related AWS resources
+Calling `kappa lambda delete` command will delete the Lambda function and related AWS resources

 .. code-block:: bash

-    > bentoml lambda delete my-first-lambda-deployment
+    > kappa lambda delete my-first-lambda-deployment

     Successfully deleted AWS Lambda deployment "my-first-lambda-deployment"